okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/pwd-optional-new-sign-up-email/main/aspnet/integrationsteps.md

 ### 5. Your app displays the remaining optional authenticators

-After the user verifies their identity using the email authenticator, the `AuthenticationStatus` property of the `AuthenticationResponse` object is either
+After the user verifies their identity using the email authenticator, the `AuthenticationStatus` property of the `AuthenticationResponse` object is either:

-- `Success`: Go to step 6.
+- `Success`: Go to step six.
 - `AwaitingAuthenticatorEnrollment`: The user can enroll in additional authenticators.

-* If the latter is true, create and display a page that lists the remaining authenticators.
+If the latter is true, create and display a page that lists the remaining authenticators.
 Check the `CanSkip` property of the `AuthenticationResponse` object.
 If `true` &mdash; and all the listed authenticators are optional &mdash; add a **Skip** button to the form to skip their enrollment.
-If `CanSkip` is `false`, the Skip button should be omitted.
+If `CanSkip` is `false`, you should omit the **Skip** button.

 <div class="half border">